Prison Rape Elimination Act

 Termination is the presumptive discipline for staff members who are found to have engaged in sexual abuse.

 Violators of the VADOC’s Zero-Tolerance Policy are ineligible for rehire and prosecuted to the fullest extent of the law.

-If an offender withdraws an allegation of sexual abuse or sexual harassment, the investigation must continue.
+If an inmate or probationer withdraws an allegation of sexual abuse or sexual harassment, the investigation must continue.

-If the allegation is substantiated or unsubstantiated, we recommend not charging the offender since we either proved the offender’s statement was true, or were unable to prove whether the statement was false and made in “bad faith.”
+If the allegation is substantiated or unsubstantiated, we recommend not charging the inmate or probationer since we either proved the statement was true, or were unable to prove whether the statement was false and made in “bad faith.”

-If the investigation concludes that the allegation was unfounded, and it can be proven that the offender made a false allegation in “bad faith,” the offender may receive a disciplinary charge if approved by the Regional PREA Analyst.
+If the investigation concludes that the allegation was unfounded, and it can be proven that the inmate or probationer made a false allegation in “bad faith,” they may receive a disciplinary charge if approved by the Regional PREA Analyst.

 We have a Zero Tolerance Policy for sexual misconduct and sexual assault.
 Operating Procedure 038.3 states: